gnosis/dx-docs/source/add-token-pair.md

 # Add a token pair
-The DutchX is an open platform, and as such, anybody can add a token pair to trade.
+The DutchX is an open protocol, and as such, anybody can add a token pair to trade.

 Check out these slides to find out more about <a href="_static/docs/DutchX_Handbook_New_Tokens.pdf" download>**listing a token on the DutchX**</a>.